racarrillo2/vancouver-property-value-prediction/README.md

 4. **Property age** — 3%
 5. **Years since last improvement** — 2%

+### Key insights from the data

+- 📍 **Location is the #1 price driver** — property values vary by up to **7x** across Vancouver neighbourhoods (Shaughnessy $4.4M median vs East Hastings $0.65M median)
+- 🏘️ **STRATA vs LAND** are fundamentally different markets — captured as the strongest single feature
+- 🏛️ **Older isn't cheaper** — pre-1960 properties are valued ~2x higher than 1970–2000 builds (land value in established neighbourhoods)
+- 📊 The market is **heavily right-skewed**, justifying log-transformation of the target

 > The model performs best on mainstream Vancouver properties (1st–99th percentile).
 It tends to underestimate luxury properties above $5M due to missing physical features (lot size, square footage, view).
+Future iterations would integrate BC Assessment property dimensions and amenity proximity features.

 ## 👤 Author